Divya-Kasina/Amazon-sentiment-analysis/README.md

 Dataset features:

 Feature Name	        Description

 Id                  	A unique identifier for each review.

 ProductId	           The unique ID of the product being reviewed.

 UserId	              The unique ID of the user who wrote the review.

-ProfileName	The name of the reviewer HelpfulnessNumerator	  The number of users who found the review helpful.
+ProfileName	         The name of the reviewer.

+HelpfulnessNumerator	  The number of users who found the review helpful.

 HelpfulnessDenominator	  The total number of users who rated the helpfulness of the review.
 Score	               The rating given by the reviewer (1 to 5).

 Time	                The timestamp of when the review was posted (Unix format).

 Summary	             A short summary of the review written by the user.

 Text	                The full text of the product review